kjappelbaum/mofchecker/docs/getting_started.rst

 Installation
 --------------

-We recommend installing mofchecker in a clean virtual environment environment (e.g., a `conda environment <https://docs.conda.io/projects/conda/en/latest/index.html>`_)
+We recommend installing mofchecker in a clean virtual environment (e.g., a `conda environment <https://docs.conda.io/projects/conda/en/latest/index.html>`_)

 You can install the latest stable release from PyPi using